ChainSafe/Delorean-Protocol/README.md

 key = aggregate([sign(tag, key) for key in validatorKeys])
 ```

-and this is what the Delorean protocol produces when the contract triggers the call to release the key.
+and this is what the Delorean protocol produces after the contract triggers the call to release the key.

+> [!NOTE]
+> We are using the non-threshold variant of the algorithm for this prototype so all validators must sign.
+A threshold version could be implemented by having the validators perform a key generation ceremony or by using a modified protocol such as [McFLY -  Döttling et al (2023)](mcfly)

 ## Usage Flow